 I am a lawyer and entrepreneur, founder and CEO of the enterprise automation company BRYTER GmbH.
 In a world that is determined by software, we build software so business experts can build software.

-I am a member to the Executive Faculty of the think tank-like institution Bucerius Center on the Legal Profession as well as to the Task Force Legal Tech of the Association of Germany Lawyers (Deutscher Anwaltsverein e.V.).
-I lecture on IT-Law and Legal Technologies at the Frankfurt University, the intersection of law, technology and business is my core topic of research, work and speaking engagements.
+I am a member to the Executive Faculty of the Bucerius Center on the Legal Profession as well as to the Task Force Legal Tech of the Association of Germany Lawyers (Deutscher Anwaltsverein e.V.) and lecture on IT-Law and Legal Technologies at the Frankfurt University.
+The intersection of law, technology and business is my core topic of research, work and speaking engagements.